-Learn simple ways to declutter, organize and maintain a kids art space to encourage continued use.
+Learn ways to declutter, organize art supplies in simple ways to encourage continued use.
 Our best tips for tidying up quickly!

 At The Artful Parent, we believe that every home, big or small, can make space for art.

-If you’re wondering where to begin with your own kids art space see 6 Simple Ways to Set Up Art Spaces for Kids in Your Home and 6 Ideas for Setting up a Home Art Space.
+If you’re wondering where to begin with your own kids art space see 6 Art Room Ideas for Kids.

 But let’s say you have a dedicated space.
 You’ve tackled the first challenge (yay!), but now what?